Watts, Amps and Volts, Kilowatt Hours (kWh) and Electrical Appliances - Basic Electricity Explained

 Ohms's Law and Electrical Resistance

-This is Ohm's law and basically says that the current is proportional to the voltage and inversely proportional to the resistance (As the resistance increases, the current decreases and vice versa) Remember the resistance measured in ohms is just a measure of how the load or appliance in the circuit "resists" the flow of current.
+This is known as Ohm's law and basically says that the current is proportional to the voltage and inversely proportional to the resistance (As resistance increases, current decreases and vice versa) Remember the resistance measured in ohms is just a measure of how the load or appliance in the circuit "resists" the flow of current.

 The resistance in a circuit is 100 ohms, a voltage of 120 volts is applied, what is the current?